Which is the best food processor to buy here some reviews?

 Cuisinart DFP-14BCNY 14-Cup Food Processor, Brushed Stainless Steel

 I just received this machine as a gift about a week ago.
 It has already been put to good use in my home kitchen!
 Today alone I diced mushrooms & onions, shredded cheese, and sliced strawberries, apples, & tomatoes.
 They were all done beautifully without damaging the food in the process.
 This gave perfectly shredded cheese, beautifully sliced fruits & vegetables, and the mushrooms & onions were diced just right for my homemade “cream of soup”.
 I am surprised at the speed at which it processes and still has smooth clean cuts without mashing the food.
-It is also very quiet!
+It is also a very quiet and best food processor also!
+Reviews”

 The bowl was large enough to hold the whole 2 lb block of shredded cheese.
 The 2 openings, large & small, were both used today.
 Having the smaller feed tube, I was able to stack my strawberries in and keep them from tumbling around which helped provide more uniform slices.
 Having the larger, I was able to cut my 2 lb block of cheese into 4ths and have the entire block shredded in no time.
 The larger would not hold my whole tomato set in right side up, but I was able to turn my tomatoes sideways and get beautiful slices anyway.